Snooze and Strengthen: Sleep’s Influence on Immune System Function

 The role of nutrition in enhancing sleep and immune function is significant.

-Certain dietary patterns, fortified with sleep such as magnesium and melatonin, can potentially improve both sleep quality and immune defence mechanisms.
+Certain dietary patterns, fortified with sleep supplements such as magnesium and melatonin, can potentially improve both sleep quality and immune defence mechanisms.

 Are there any cultural differences in sleep habits that could impact immune function differently?